freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/working-with-text-question-a.md

 When the browser encounters new lines like this in your HTML, it will compress them down into one single space.
 The result of this compression is that all of the text is clumped together into one long line.

-If we want to create paragraphs in HTML, we need to use the paragraph element, which will add a newline after each of our paragraphs.
+If you want to create paragraphs in HTML, you need to use the paragraph element, which will add a newline after each of your paragraphs.
 A paragraph element is defined by wrapping text content with a `<p>` tag.

 Changing our example from before to use paragraph elements fixes the issue: